UNIST-FPL/unist-fpl.github.io/_pages/research.md

   nav: "research"
 ---

+Thank you for your interest on our research activities.
+From the recent academic history, you'll see what we're currently doing.

 ## Research topics of our interests

 * Physics and simulations of Gyrokinetics and turbulence transport in nuclear fusion